REAL SUSTAINABILITY

 Eucalyptus

-Natural Charcoal
+Natural Gray

 Eucalyptus originated in Australia but loves the Peruvian Andes as much as we do!
 You might know it's good for soothing a cold, but it makes a great natural dye.
 All parts of eucalyptus contain pigments, producing a wide variety of colors.